Linking Early Neurodevelopment to Neural Circuit Outcomes RFA

 Informational Session for Potential Applicants

-To answer questions about this RFA, SFARI will hold an informational Zoom meeting on June 25, 2024 at 12 p.m.
+To answer questions about this RFA, SFARI held an informational Zoom meeting on June 25, 2024 at 12 p.m.
 EDT.
-Interested applicants can register here.
+The video replay of the informational session can be found here.
+Slides from the session can be downloaded here.

 Our Commitment to Diversity, Equity and Inclusion